tp-tc/release-services/src/releng_docs/family_releng.rst

 :production: https://notification-policy.mozilla-releng.net

 RelEng Notification Policy is a tool to send RelEng related notifications based on periodic policies, and escalate unacknowledged notifications to higher urgency levels.
-Message requests are sent to the service with details on who to notify and how urgent the message is.
-Policies for how to notify these stakeholders are retrieved from the RelEng Notification Identity service.
+Message requests are sent to the service with details on how to notify and how urgent the message is.
+User preferences for how to notify these stakeholders are retrieved from the RelEng Notification Identity service.

 .. _releng_slavehealth: